mmick66/KDRearrangeableCollectionViewFlowLayout/README.md

 ## KDRearrangeableCollectionViewFlowLayout ##

-This is a simple implementation of a drag and rearrange collection view through its layout
+This is a simple implementation of a drag and rearrange collection view through its layout.
+For drag and drop between collection views look [here](https://github.com/mmick66/KDDragAndDropCollectionView)

 ### Installation ###